happybono/SonataSmooth/README.md

 - **StatusStrip & Labels** : `statStripMain`, `slblCalibratedType`, `slblKernelRadius`, `tlblPolyOrder`, `slblPolyOrder`, `tlblDerivativeOrder`, `slblDerivativeOrder`, `tlblBoundaryMethod`, `slblBoundaryMethod`, `slblDesc`, `tlblSeparator1`, `tlblSeparator2`, `tlblSeparator3`, `tlblSeparator4`
 - **Other Controls** : All controls use clear, descriptive names matching their function in the codebase.

-Visibility : `tlblPolyOrder`, `slblPolyOrder`, `tlblDerivativeOrder`, `slblDerivativeOrder` are only shown when Savitzky–Golay is active.
+Visibility : `tlblPolyOrder`, `slblPolyOrder`, `tlblDerivativeOrder`, `slblDerivativeOrder` are only shown when Savitzky-Golay is active.

 ## Noise Filter Comparison
 This guide explains how different noise filters work with different types of signals.
 It also simply introduces Pascal's Triangle.